thoughtbot/guides/code-review/README.md

 Reviewing Code
 --------------

-Understand why the code is necessary (bug, user experience, refactoring).
+Understand why the change is necessary (fixes a bug, improves the user experience, refactors the existing code).
 Then:

 * Communicate which ideas you feel strongly about and those you don't.
 * Identify ways to simplify the code while still solving the problem.